dcourvoisier/remi/Examples.md

 Generation of several signals for several individuals that are solution to the first order differential equation
 ================================================================================================================

-Generating simulation data for 4 individuals, with a damping time of 10 for an excitation vector formed by 3 excitations of amplitude 1 and duration 10 s distributed randomnly and with a sample of 200 points, with a minimum spacing between pulses of 20 s and with NO NOISE.
+Generating simulation data for 4 individuals, with a damping time of 10 for an excitation vector formed by 3 excitations of amplitude 1 and duration 10 s distributed randomly with a time step of 0.5 s in a total time lapse of 100 s, with a minimum spacing between pulses of 20 s and with NO NOISE.
 That is, the signal follows exactly the theoretical solution of the differential equation and there is no variation of the damping time, the excitation coefficient and the equilibrium value across individuals:

 ``` r
 # Generation of signals with no noise